eltonjrv/eltonjrv.github.io/README.md

 ```
 $ cd projectX/
 ```
 1.1.3.
-Creating a directory where there will be all your raw fastq files, and going within it:
+Creating a directory where all your raw fastq files will be placed in, and entering it:
 ```
 $ mkdir raw_data
 $ cd raw_data/